 Doñana's Biodiversity Monitoring Program estimates regularly the distribution, extent and conservation status of the main habitat units present in Doñana, using a combination of large-scale remote sensing data (Landsat data series, available since 1975) and detailed remote-sensing data (multi- and hyper-spectral images taken from drones) validated with ground-truthing data collected each year at permanent plots.
 These include:

-1.3.
-Shrubland: Shrubland vegetation is monitored in 21 permanent plots (11 in dry, 4 in intermediate and 6 in wet shrubland) of 15x15 m.
-Within each plot, the cover of each shrub species is measured in 3 three 10-m transects.
-These measurements provide estimates of cover and number of individuals per species, proportion of bare soil, species richness and biological diversity per plot.
-See protocol and summary data.
+4.3.
+Scrub: scrub vegetation is monitored in 21 permanent plots of 15×15m (11 in dry scrub, 4 in intermediate scrub, and 6 in wet scrub).
+Within each plot, the cover of each shrub species is measured in three transects of 10m.
+These measurements provide estimates of the cover and number of individuals per species, the proportion of bare ground, species richness, and biological diversity by plot.
+See protocol and a summary of data.
 Request raw data.

-1.4.
-Gallery forest: The gallery forest of La Rocina Stream is monitored in 10 circular plots (15-m diameter), where the cover and density of each shrub and tree species is registered.
+4.4.
+Gallery forest: the gallery forest of La Rocina Stream is monitored in 10 circular plots (15-m diameter), where the cover and density of each shrub and tree species is registered.
 See protocol and summary data.
 Request raw data.

-2. Cork oak forests and heronry: Cork oak forests represent a major conservation concern at Doñana - where they are a keystone species, providing key food resources and nesting substrate to many animal species, most notable Doñana's infamous tree heronry ("pajarera").
+4.5.
+Coark oak forest and herony: cork oak forests represent a major conservation concern at Doñana - where they are a keystone species, providing key food resources and nesting substrate to many animal species, most important Doñana's tree heronry ("pajarera").
 In the sandy substrates of the National and Natural Park, cork oaks are typically associated to areas of groundwater discharge - where the water table approaches the surface and falls within the reach of the cork oak's roots.
 However, recruitment rates have been low for decades and the aging trees that remain are subjected to increasing mortality.
 The oak-tree monitoring program currently includes a yearly survey of tree occupation (by large nesting birds), survival, health (using a defoliation index) and reproductive yield (acorn production and subsequent predation) of 126 adult trees present in or nearby the Doñana heronry.
 It also includes biannual measurements of tree dendrometry, i.e. the DBH, height and horizontal canopy size (length and width).
-See protocol and summary data.
+See protocol and a summary of data.
 Request raw data.